Ultrahuman Ring AIR Review (2026)

 Ring AIR vs Oura Ring 4

-The single biggest reason to pick the Ring AIR over Oura is the subscription.
-Oura's £6/month membership is required to see most of the insights you paid hundreds of pounds for.
-Ultrahuman has no subscription — ever.
-Over three years of ownership that's a £215+ difference before you've compared a single data point.
-The hardware quality is very close; the business model is not.
-For a full comparison see our Ring AIR vs Ring PRO page.
+The single biggest reason to pick the Ring AIR over Oura is still the subscription.
+Oura's membership is required to see most of the insights you paid hundreds of pounds for: $5.99/month or $69.99/year, though a new Ring 4 does include the first 12 months free.
+Ultrahuman charges nothing for equivalent core tracking.
+Over three years that's roughly $140 of difference before you've compared a single data point.

 Should you buy the Ultrahuman Ring AIR?